bajahouse/baja-core/readme.md

 6. **spell-picker**: Pick your own spells.
     * Created By: nl

 7. **random-scripts-module**: Small scale creations that do not warrant their own module.
-You should check the headers of any file to see what they do.
+You should check the header of any file to see what they are created for as well as specific credits.
-    * Created By:Everyone!
+    * Created By: Everyone!

 ## Note
 Any modules seen on secondary branches not merged to the master branch should be considered incomplete and, if used, expect minimal support.